Lady’s Slipper Orchid Facts

 Lady’s Slipper Orchid Distribution, Habitat, and Ecology

-Firstly, the gorgeous Lady’s Slipper Orchid family has a rather extensive habitat range.
-That holds true because this primarily includes North America and parts of Asia and Europe, as well.
-The various species inhabit temperate, boreal, and tropical forests.
+First of all, the gorgeous Lady’s Slipper Orchid family has a comparatively extensive habitat range.
+That holds true because this zone of habitation does not only include North America.
+Also, to the wonder of many, that range also includes parts of the continents of Asia and Europe as well.
+In addition, the various species of the group inhabit temperate, boreal, and tropical forests.

-While its beauty awes its admirers, its growth rate presents problems for those attempting to preserve the family.
-Experts rank it as among the slowest-growing plants known to man.
-Individuals often require as much as 11 years of growth before maturing and producing flowers.
+While its beauty awes its admirers, factors working against it do exist.
+For one, its own growth rate presents problems for those attempting to preserve the family.
+That’s because experts rank it as one of the slowest-growing plants known to man.
+In point of fact, individuals often require as much as 11 years of growth before reaching maturity and producing flowers.

-Furthermore, it only reproduces via propagation and rhizomes, not with tubers as well, like other orchids.
-In addition, the tiny seeds rely upon a symbiotic association with a mycorrhizal fungus for germination.
-This makes efforts to artificially propagate the family difficult.
+Furthermore, the fabulous Lady’s Slipper Orchid only reproduces via propagation and rhizomes, not with tubers as well, like other orchids.
+In addition, the tiny seeds actually rely upon a symbiotic association with a mycorrhizal fungus for germination.
+This highly unusual evolutionary development makes efforts to artificially propagate members of the family difficult.